 However, when I look at my collection, one stands out in my view so much that it deserves its own post.
 That a major manufacturer who employs some of the best trained designers could have produced something as ugly and inept as the rear light treatment of the current Focus doesn’t just surprise me – it offends me.
 The left lamp treatment is bad enough, particularly where the rather wide shutline of the hatchback meets it.
 But the right hand lamp, with the half-arsed attempt to merge the shape of the fuel flap into the shape of the lens is ….. beyond any excuse.

 The ubiquity of this car means that I have to see it every day, and time has not endeared it, quite the opposite.
 I can’t really say any more.

 Here at DTW, we have always held Bristol in great respect.
 If we haven’t written about them that much over the past couple of years, that’s because neither have they.
 What, if anything, will come from this silence, who knows, but if and when they re-emerge, will they maintain any of their idiosyncratic past?

 Bristol, of course, made much of their aviation heritage.
 I’ve always felt that should be put into perspective.
-The Bristol Car Company was always a separate entity from the plane business and, although there might have been some synergy, it doesn’t follow.
-In truth the aeronautical heritage was more of a marketing tool but, to consider Bristol’s post war aeronautical output, let’s look at two planes.
-Continue reading “Theme : Shutlines – Another Way”
+The Bristol Car Company was always a separate entity from the aviation business and, although there might have been some synergy, it doesn’t follow.
+In truth the aeronautical heritage was more of a marketing tool but, to consider Bristol’s post war aeronautical output, let’s Continue reading “Theme : Shutlines – Another Way”